About Patrick M. Gallivan

 Prior to representing the citizens of Western New York in the Senate, Patrick Gallivan served upstate New York’s most populous county, Erie, as Sheriff from 1998 through 2005.
 Sheriff Gallivan supervised approximately 1,100 sworn and non-sworn employees and administered an approximately $80 million budget.

 As Sheriff, Gallivan authored and implemented a comprehensive six-point strategic plan, which charted the course for the professional, ethical, cost-effective and community-oriented delivery of criminal justice services by the Erie County Sheriff’s Office.
-He reorganized the agency and oversaw the merger of the Erie County Holding Center and the Erie County Correctional Facility, as well as the consolidation of Central Booking with the Buffalo Police Department.
+He reorganized the agency and oversaw the merger of the Erie County Holding Center and the Erie County Correctional Facility.

 Before being elected Sheriff, Gallivan served 15 years in the New York State Police, rising through the ranks from Trooper to Captain.
 He is a graduate of both the prestigious FBI National Executive Institute and the FBI National Academy, and is a past member of the New York State Executive Committee on Counter-Terrorism.